USA Flag football rules are used for league and tournaments worldwide.

 Read these rules first for any style you play, as they apply to every style we offer, then also make sure and check out the style-specific rules in their specific chapters that are unique to their particular format.

 Article 1.
-We declare the Flag Football World Championship Tour (FFWCT) the self-appointed national governing organization of the sport of flag football through common consent of our participating teams.
-We are aware that many leagues play with a variety of rule books that differ from the FFWCT, however the FFWCT is the ultimate governing body for all forms and styles of the sport.
+We declare USA Flag to be a self-appointed governing organization for the sport of flag football through common consent of our participating teams.
+We are aware that many leagues play with a variety of rule books that differ from USA Flag, however USA Flag endeavors to be the ultimate overseeing body for all forms and styles of flag football.

 Article 2.
 Our officials administer the rules of this league not any other organization (past or present).When more details are needed than are outlined in our abridged USA Flag Rule Book(s), game officials will defer to the most current National Federation of State High Schools Rule Book.